-There is a little gem called Coronado near Panama City, and this has been growing exponentially in the last couple of years.
+A little gem called Coronado, about 2 hours west of Panama City has been growing exponentially over the last couple of years.
 Part of what used to be known as “Finca la Yeguala”, Coronado was officially founded by Robert Eisenman.
-Formerly a small fishing village that turned into the summer getaway of the Panamanian well-heeled society, it is now a haven for expats and retirees.
+Formerly a small fishing village that turned into the summer getaway of the well-heeled Panamanian society, it is now a haven for expats and retirees.

 The appeal of Coronado is for the retirees who prefer to live an active lifestyle but wants to enjoy what Nature has to offer at the same time.
 With the new airport already operating and the Pan American Highway already in place, Coronado is ideal.

 Retirees flock to Panama because of the world famous Pensionado Visa.
 This residency Visa offers discounts of 25% off all airfares, 25% off utility bills, 50% off entertainment like movie theaters, 20% discount at restaurants, plus other savings.
 With a Pensionado Visa, you also pay no custom taxes if you decide to ship your household goods to Panama.

 It was all because of Robert Eisenman who bought 1,500 acres of land in this area that would be Coronado today.
 Though he was not able to see his vision come to life in this area 51 miles from Panama City, it was his son Bobby who began subdividing the whole lot to accommodate the construction of the first of the many condos, golf courses and the likes in this part of Panama.